Master Scuba Diver Course

 The Fun Part

 The exciting part is learning new things, diving new places, making new friends, and rising to the challenges set by your scuba instructor.
-Although your instructor will help you fine tune some of what you know, as a MSD candidate this is your time to prove your grit by showing your peers what you know.
+Although your instructor will help you fine tune some of what you know, as a MSD candidate this is your time to prove your grit by showing your peers what you know or have learned as a scuba diver.

 The Challenging Part